earacena/battleship-webapp-frontend/README.md

 The backend of this project is found [here](https://github.com/earacena/battleship-webapp-backend).

 ### Features
+  * Drag and drop pieces to setup board
   * Playing against a bot
   * Queuing online against other players
   * Light/Dark mode